Edit

 • False positive for types of incidents that you determine can be ignored because they're technically inaccurate or misleading.

-You can add multiple comments to an incident with the Comment field.
+2. Type your comment in the text field.
 The comment field supports text and formatting, links, and images.
 Each comment is limited to 30,000 characters.

 All comments are added to the historical events of the incident.
 You can see the comments and history of an incident from the Comments and history link on the Summary page.

-The Activity log displays a list of all the comments and actions performed on the incident, known as Audits and comments.
+When doing a postmortem of an incident, view the incident's Activity log to see the history of actions performed on the incident (called "Audits") and any comments recorded.
 All changes made to the incident, whether by a user or by the system, are recorded in the activity log.
-The activity log is available from the Activity log option on the incident page or on the incident side pane.

 Screenshot highlighting the activity log option from the incident page in the Microsoft Defender portal.

-You can filter the activities within the log by comments and actions.
-Click the Content: Audits, Comments then select the content type to filter activities.
+2. Filter the activities within the log by comments and actions.
+Select Content: Audits, Comments then select the content type to filter activities.
 Here's an example.

 Screenshot highlighting the filter options within the activity log pane from the incident page in the Microsoft Defender portal.